dahonMetWritings/dahonMetWritings.github.io/_posts/2020-08-07-The-Hunt-For-Rimini-Riddle.md

 ![rrclockman.jpg]({{site.baseurl}}/_posts/rrclockman.jpg)

    Am I optimistic about us uncovering all 95[9] episodes of this thing?
 Nah.
-But, I’d be lying if I said I didn’t think it’d be cool.
+What with all the copyright and royalty hoops and hurdles RTE apparently has to jump through.
+[13] But, I’d be lying if I said I didn’t think it’d be cool.
 And I’d be lying even harder if I said I wouldn’t love to see a reboot of this thing.
 Shows like Over the Garden Wall prove horror-dramas can work for kids.
 Frankly this more mature and complex era of children's television writing is just begging for a revival of this.

 Wink wink nudge nudge RT-aaand no one at RTE’s read this.
 Well, on the off chance someone at RTE is reading this, and thinking about a reboot, maybe have it not look like